 Buyer Behaviour in B2B: The Rise of Inbound Marketing

 The rise of inbound marketing is a revolution in the field of marketing.
-Inbound marketing is the opposite of traditional marketing, it is the contrary of demand-driven marketing because, in this case, interest is generated on the supply side, not the demand-side.
+Inbound marketing is the opposite of traditional marketing, it is contrary to demand-driven marketing because, in this case, interest is generated on the supply side, not the demand side.

 Hence the term “inbound”, as opposed to “outbound”.
 In this case, customers are doing your marketing for you.
 The job of a marketer becomes that of a content producer.
 He/she must become a trusted partner of his/her customers and avoid being “salesy” at all costs.

-Inbound marketing, sales, especially in B2B, are no longer the realm of salespeople but of brand ambassadors.
+Inbound marketing and sales, especially in B2B, are no longer the realm of salespeople but of brand ambassadors.
 Often, they are the early adopters of your product or service, sometimes they are your own employees or your business partners.
 These ambassadors need to be nurtured because the aim of inbound marketing is geared towards reassuring them that they have or will make the right choice at the right moment with the right people.
-Word of mouth and worth of mouth marketing is key, not sales.
+Word of mouth and worth-of-mouth marketing is key, not sales.
 In other words, the less you sell, the more you sell.
 It’s the inbound marketing paradox.

-In the light of these changes in B2B buyer behavior, one needs to look beyond the mere understanding of B2B buyer needs to enhance one’s marketing approach and break out from traditional marketing techniques.
+In light of these changes in B2B buyer behaviour, one needs to look beyond the mere understanding of B2B buyer needs to enhance one’s marketing approach and break out from traditional marketing techniques.
 To this end, the mastering of 4 cultural aspects of inbound marketing is necessary.

 - Innovation is obligatory